-The only non-autonomous features of Tornado Cash are entirely distinct from the core software that OFAC's sanctions target.
-For instance, the DAO-or decentralized autonomous organization-relied upon by OFAC conducts "non-essential activities to support continued development" related to Tornado Cash.
-The DAO consists of anyone who holds "TORN" governance tokens-in other words, anyone who wants to be involved, for whatever duration they choose.
-It facilitates the creation of secondary Tornado Cash-related features (such as a front-end interface to make the pools easier to access) and compliance tools to aid law enforcement.
-But contra OFAC, the DAO has nothing to do with the pools themselves.
-And the pools themselves would exist even if the DAO did not.
-The Tornado Cash software functions regardless of the DAO.
+The only non-autonomous features of Tornado Cash are entirely distinct from the core privacy-protecting software.22 For instance, the DAO-or decentralized autonomous organization-relied upon by OFAC conducts "non-essential activities to support continued development" related to Tornado Cash.23 The DAO consists of anyone who holds "TORN" governance tokens-in other words, anyone who wants to be involved, for whatever duration they choose.24 It facilitates the creation of secondary Tornado Cash-related features, such as a "Relayer Registry" that helps Tornado Cash users find "relayers"-i.e., persons acting as conduits who can help process users' withdrawals from the Tornado Cash pools, so as to maximize users' privacy.25 But the registry offers an entirely optional function; Tornado Cash users can make full use of the pools through non-registered relayers or without any relayers at all.
+See Pls.'
+MSJ Mem. at 8.
+And contra OFAC, the DAO and its services are entirely distinct from the pools themselves.
+That core Tornado Cash software exists and functions regardless of the DAO.